apache/doris-website/versioned_docs/version-2.0/advanced/broker.md

 ```

 #### Baidu Cloud OBS

-Currently, when using BOS, it is necessary to download and unzip the SDK, please refer the  [BOS HDFS Congif Manual](https://cloud.baidu.com/doc/BOS/s/fk53rav99), and then move the jar in the lib directory of the broker.
+Currently, when using BOS, it is necessary to download and unzip the [bos-hdfs-sdk-1.0.3-community.jar.zip](https://sdk.bce.baidu.com/console-sdk/bos-hdfs-sdk-1.0.3-community.jar.zip), and then move the jar in the lib directory of the broker.

 ```
 (